sparkflows/sparkflows-docs/docs/installation/configuration/logs.rst

 Below are steps involved in it:

-Go to Administrations page and select View Server Logs, it will open new windows which has all the Logs ie. fireserver.log, fire.lg & pyspark.log respectively
+Go to Administrations page and select View Server Logs, it will open new windows which has all the Logs ie. Fire Server Logs, Fire Logs, Fire Exception Logs & Fire Pyspark Logs respectively